 There are more hearing loss solutions for your child today than ever before, and selecting the most appropriate hearing technology is critical to your child’s hearing success.
 You will work closely with an audiologist to determine the best solution for your child today and as the hearing loss changes over time.

-In fact, research suggests that delaying implantation in order to extend hearing aid use for children with severe to profound hearing loss may be detrimental to language growth after being implanted.2
+If you think hearing aids may not be the right solution for your child, it’s important to consider a hearing implant solution sooner rather than later.
+In fact, research suggests delaying implantation to extend hearing aid use for children may be detrimental to language growth after being implanted.2

 Profound sensorineural hearing loss in both ears and limited benefit from hearing aids.

 * Cochlear implants are FDA approved in the United States for children 12 months of age and older, except for the Hybrid L24 Implant which is approved for those 18 years and older.

 Severe to profound sensorineural hearing loss in both ears with limited benefit from hearing aids and speech scores of less than 30 percent correct when using hearing aids.

 With the Cochlear™ Nucleus® Implant System, children with severe to profound sensorineural hearing loss in both ears can gain access to the world of sound; and speech can be learned at the same pace as other hearing children.4-7 It is designed to make sounds not only louder, but clearer, which is critical to help your child understand sound and learn to talk.

 There are two primary components of the Nucleus System:

 The Nucleus System offers two external sound processor options, both of which work with our industry-leading implants.
 Watch the videos to see how they work.

 Uses two tiny microphones that convert sound into digital signals.
 Its lightweight coil is held in place with a magnet that connects with the magnet in the implant under the skin.

 Designed for added comfort and discretion, this easy-to-use option features the same innovative hearing technology as the Nucleus 6 Sound Processor.